rems-project/cerberus/public/help.md

 Cerberus
 ========

+Cerberus is a tool for exploring the semantics of C the programming language.
 C remains central to our computing infrastructure but still lacks a clear and complete semantics.
 Programmers lack tools to explore the range of behaviours they should expect; compiler development lacks test oracles; and formal